Usage data dashboard and overage calculations

 The platform takes daily snapshots of the number of your configured main and standard exports for every organization or edition and calculates the monthly overage.

-The overage calculations for the Exports metric takes into account the export clustering.
+The overage calculations for the exports metric takes into account export clustering.
 See Export clustering to learn how it works.

 The formula for overage calculation is: